 Most people do feel a bit apprehensive before seeking help for their mental health.
 We understand that what you’re experiencing is very personal and sometimes difficult to talk about.

-I think even considering getting some help for your mental health is a significant first step.
+Even considering getting some help for your mental health is a significant first step.
 It shows you have good insight into how you’ve been feeling and that you’re willing to do something about your situation by seeking help.
-Everybody struggles with their mental health at some time or other – you are not alone – and help is out there.
+Everybody struggles with their mental health at some time or another – you are not alone – and help is out there.